ethereum-attestation-service/eas-docs-site/docs/zk--playbook/roadmap.md

 Imagine this: you land on easscan.org, pick any attestation (onchain or offchain) and with one click, generate a ZK proof about it using any condition you define.

 No custom hand written circuits.
 No dev setup.
 Just:
-1. "Generate ZK proof from this attestation" →
+1. Generate ZK proof from this attestation →
 2. Choose condition (e.g., X > Y, Z == N, etc) →
 3. Proof created, ready to verify onchain or offchain.